richard-hgs/infinity-os/README.md

       - ✅ SYSFUNCS - System Functions that runs in user mode and perform SYSCALLS;
           - ✅ VGA - Video Graphics Array;
               - ✅ TEXT - printStr - Prints raw text with escape sequences only in the screen;
+              - ✅ TEXT - printf   - Prints formatted text with escape sequences in the screen; Uses the same interruption of printStr;
           - ✅ SCHEDULER - Process Scheduler;
               - ✅ EXIT - exit - Terminate current process and return a result code, then move to the next process;
+          - ✅ KEYBOARD - Keyboard Driver;
+              - ✅ TEXT - readln - Read one line of text typed by the user and stop in next \n (KEY_ENTER) scape sequence;
       - ✅ SHELL process creation;
           - ✅ Communicate with kernel using IDT Interruptions to access VGA memory;
           - ✅ Hello World Print;